Component description

 Gateways and route tables

-Connectivity from Control Plane to CDP workloads
+Connectivity from Cloudera Control Plane to Cloudera workloads

-• As described in the Subnets section above, each CDP data service workload requires its own subnet and a non-shared route table associated with it (see Bring your own subnet and route table with kubenet).
+• As described in the Subnets section above, each Cloudera data service workload requires its own subnet and a non-shared route table associated with it (see Bring your own subnet and route table with kubenet).

-Connectivity from customer on-prem to CDP workloads
+Connectivity from customer on-prem to Cloudera workloads

 • Given that these are created with private IP addresses in private subnets, the customers need to arrange for access to these addresses from their on-prem or corporate networks in specific ways.